 From start to finish this soup took me two days (I include making the stock in that time), albeit I wasn’t slaving over the stove that whole time.
 Soup that makes your significant other immediately profess their undying love for you takes a while to truly develop the flavor the best, so have some patience with this one – it is worth it!
 And if you must, omit the tripe if you just can’t stomach it (pun intended), and this will be a delicious sausage soup nonetheless.

 Eastern European Influenced Sausage and Tripe Soup

 - First, poach the stock for 1 to 2 hours in stock until tender.
 Mine took about 2 hours.
-Poaching is a method in which you cook protein in liquid that is just below the simmering point.
-While this is happening, you can get your mise-en place (that means all your other ingredients) ready for the rest of the soup and take a break while the tripe finishes cooking.
-Once it is tender and cooked, remove from the stock to cool.
+Poaching is a method in which you cook protein in a liquid that is just below the simmering point.
+While this is happening, you can get your mise-en-place (that means all your other ingredients) ready for the rest of the soup and take a break while the tripe finishes cooking.
+Once it is tender and cooked, remove it from the stock to cool.
 (You may discard the poaching liquid – I did.)
-Once cooled, cut the tripe into bite size squares small enough to fit on a soup spoon.
+Once cooled, cut the tripe into bite-size squares small enough to fit on a soup spoon.
 In fact, that’s an important aspect of good soup making — everything in the soup should be small enough to fit on a soup spoon.